Careers360 Logo

 Hence proved.

-Some other topics of exercise 10.2 Class 10 Maths are included in this section.
-Firstly NCERT solutions for Class 10 Maths chapter 10 exercise 10.2 Contains basic questions which is to represent the problems of finding radii using distance formula and Pythagoras Theorem.
+This exercise contains basic questions to represent the problems of finding radii using the distance formula and Pythagoras' Theorem.
 End Questions of Class 10 Maths chapter 10 exercise 10.2 belongs to finding the distance between two tangents and the relation of line and circle.
-In NCERT syllabus Class 10 Maths chapter 10 exercise 10.2 also covers problems of co-centric circles and numerical related to chords and centres circumscribing a circle.
+In the NCERT syllabus, Class 10 Maths chapter 10 exercise 10.2 also covers problems of co-centric circles and numerical problems related to chords and centres, and circumscribing a circle.

 Also see-